felixlopz/hubrise-test-task/content/apps/aquila/en/map-ref-codes.md

 ## Service Types

-Service Type such as Delivery, Collection or Eat in might require a EPOS ref code entry.
+Service Type such as Delivery, Collection or Eat in might require an EPOS ref code entry.
 Refer to your connected EPOS documentation on the HubRise website to verify.

 ## Charges

-If delivery charges apply for the service offered a EPOS ref code might be required.
+If delivery charges apply for the service offered an EPOS ref code might be required.
 Refer to your connected EPOS documentation on the HubRise website to verify.